aaiijmrtt/NET/tutor/tutorial0_1.md

 are doing, but we would still recommend that you install: it is really quite neat in itself.

+* [Dispy](http://dispy.sourceforge.net/): net uses Dispy for its distributed hyperparameter optimization algorithms.
+It takes the hairpulling out of hyperparameter guessing, if you have multiple computers to spare.

 ## Downloading

 If you use Git, you may clone a local copy of the package: